rust-lang/blog.rust-lang.org/_posts/2018-07-06-security-advisory-for-rustdoc.md

 ## Announcement

 On Tuesday July 3rd, Red Hat reported a security vulnerability in `rustdoc` to us.
-The problem was in rustdoc’s obscure plugin functionality, consisting of its loading plugins by default from a path that is globally writable on most platforms, `/tmp/rustdoc/plugins`.
+The problem was in rustdocâ€™s obscure plugin functionality, consisting of its loading plugins by default from a path that is globally writable on most platforms, `/tmp/rustdoc/plugins`.
 This feature permitted a malicious actor to write a dynamic library into this path and have another user execute that code.